Colex317/deep_learning_challenge/README.md

 **Variable(s) to Remove:**

-The variables to remove are those that are neither targets nor features that should be removed from the input data to avoid unnecessary complexity in the model.
+The variables to remove are those that are neither targets nor features to avoid unnecessary complexity in the model.
 These variables do not contribute to the prediction task.

 In this analysis, the variables [EIN and NAME] were removed.